sc-ventures/cloudbreak-documentation/docs/aws-pre.md

 > The minimum set of permissions required by Cloudbreak are the same as for [CredentialRole](aws-pre.md#create-credentialrole).

-If you choose this option, you can proceed to [Launch Cloudbreak deployer from an image](#launch-cloudbreak-deployer-from-an-image).
+If you choose this option, you can proceed to launch Cloudbreak.

 ### (Option 2) Configure role-based authentication